ADGEfficiency/programming-resources/fundamentals/README.md

 Introductory course on how computers work, how to write computer programs and what tools you need.

-The course is for beginners, and is organized into three sections:
+The course is for beginners - it is organized into three sections:

 - [fundamentals/computers.md](https://github.com/ADGEfficiency/programming-resources/blob/master/fundamentals/computers.md)
 - [fundamentals/programming.md](https://github.com/ADGEfficiency/programming-resources/blob/master/fundamentals/programming.md)